Discriminative Multimodal Learning via Conditional Priors in Generative Models: Appendices

 We minimized Eq. \ref{eq_convex_elbo} using SVGB and automatic differentiation routines in Theano \citep{team2016theano}.
 Note that the reconstruction term of Eq. \ref{eq_convex_elbo} can be efficiently estimated using the \textit{reparameterization trick} \citep{kingma2013auto}.
 The KL divergence term has a closed-form expression \citep{kingma2013auto, mancisidor2019deep}, and the MMD divergence is approximated numerically by drawing samples, as explained in Section A. This is the method suggested by \cite{zhao2017infovae} and \cite{rezaabad2020learning}.

 CMMD architectures are, to provide a fair comparison in all experiments, chosen to resemble previous works.
 We furthermore use softplus activation functions in all hidden layers, using dropout \citep{srivastava2014dropout} with 0.2 probability.
 We use the same $\alpha$ and $\lambda$ parameter values for all CMMD models, which are set to 10 and 1000 respectively.
-We furthermore tune the hyperparameter $\omega$ over the grid $[0,0.1,0.2,\cdots,1]$.
+We furthermore tune the hyperparameter $\omega$ over the grid $[0,0.1,0.2,\cdots,1]$. \review{Figure \ref{app_all_omegas} shows the optimal value of $\omega$ for each experiment in this research, which is found by cross-validation}.
 Finally, we use the Adam optimizer \citep{kingma2014adam} with a $10^{-4}$ learning rate in all experiments.
 Our model is implemented in Theano and trained on a GeForce GTX 1080 GPU.

 \textbf{Image-to-Image with MNIST}: The encoder network uses 3 hidden layers of 2500 neurons.
 Both the prior distribution and the decoder use 3 layers of 1024 neurons.
 The latent variable is a 50D vector and the classifier uses 2 hidden layers of 50 neurons.
 We assume, given that the second view is almost a continuous variable, that it is Gaussian distributed.